Symmetry in neutrino oscillation in matter with non-unitarity: Symmetry Finder for the DMP-UV perturbation theory

 The decomposability of the second condition implies, together with the common first condition in the both DMP and DMP-UV theories, that the symmetries of the DMP-UV theory cannot be larger than the eight symmetries of the $\nu$SM DMP.
 The question is whether all of them survive in the UV extension.

-The second condition works as follows: The $\nu$SM part, the first line in eq.~\eqref{2nd-eq-DMPUV}, determines the transformation property of $\psi$ etc., as fully worked out in ref.~\cite{Minakata:2021dqh}.
-It produces the eight DMP symmetries, IA, IB, $\cdot \cdot \cdot $, IVB, where the type A (B) means that no $\delta$ is involved ($\delta$ is involved) in the symmetry transformations.
+Given the $c_{\psi} \leftrightarrow s_{\psi}$ exchange property up to sign, the rest of the job in the $\nu$SM part is to determine the sign as well as to determine whether $\theta_{ij}$ ($ij = 12, 13, 23$) flips sign or not.
+This is done by solving the second condition.
+It produces the eight DMP symmetries, IA, IB, $\cdot \cdot \cdot $, IVB, where the type A (B) means that no $\delta$ is involved ($\delta$ is involved) in the symmetry transformations, as worked out in ref.~\cite{Minakata:2021dqh}.
 See Table~\ref{tab:DMPUV-symmetry}.
 With the knowledge of the eight $\nu$SM symmetries we examine the second conditions on $\mathcal{W}_{ \text{EV} }^{(1)}$ and $\mathcal{Z}_{ \text{UV} }^{(1)}$ to know if the consistent solutions exist.
 In the rest of this section, we reduct the EV and UV second conditions a little further to make them ready to solve.
 It will be followed by the solutions of the $\mathcal{Z}_{ \text{UV} }^{(1)}$ and $\mathcal{W}_{ \text{EV} }^{(1)}$ equations in the next two sections~\ref{sec:SF-solution-UV} and \ref{sec:SF-solution-EV}, respectively.